Unresolved CFD-DEM#

 Void Fraction#

 Lethe also has the option of smoothing the void fraction profile, which helps to mitigate sharp discontinuities.
-This is specifically advantageous when using void fraction schemes that are discontinuous in space and time such as the PCM and SPM.
-To do so, we add to the left hand side of the previous equation a term similar to a Poisson equation:
+This is specifically advantageous when using void fraction schemes that are discontinuous in space and time such as the Particle Centroid Method (PCM) and the Satellite Point Method (SPM).
+To do so, we add to the left hand side of the previous equation a term similar to a Poisson equation.
+This acts as an additional parabolic (Gaussian) filter.
+The resulting equation is:

 where \(L\) is the smoothing length, used as parameter in Lethe unresolved CFD-DEM simulations.
-In Lethe, three void fraction schemes are currently supported.
+In Lethe, three void fraction schemes are currently supported to calculate \(\epsilon_{f}\).
 They are the particle centroid method, the satellite point method, and the quadrature centered method.

 The Particle Centroid Method#

-The Particle Centroid Method (PCM) [5] is simple and the most popular method.
+The PCM [6] is a simple and commonly used method.
 It consists of tracking the position of the centroid of each particle and applying the total volume of the particle to the calculation of the void fraction of the cell.
 This means that in either of the following situations the void fraction of the colored cell is the same:

 The Satellite Point Method#